 A hair transplant is a minimally-invasive, outpatient surgical procedure that can permanently restore the hair of men and women who are experiencing partial baldness by transplanting new follicles into balding or thinning areas.

-A hair transplant can be recommended for anyone experiencing partial baldness due to male-pattern baldness (androgenic alopecia), a receding hairline, traction alopecia, or head trauma.
+A hair transplant can be recommended for anyone experiencing partial baldness due to male-pattern baldness (androgenic alopecia), female-pattern baldness, a receding hairline, traction alopecia, or head trauma.
 A hair transplant can offer eligible candidates a permanent, natural-looking solution.

-The procedure is not recommended for anyone experiencing female-pattern baldness, diffuse hair loss (chronic telogen effluvium), spot baldness (alopecia areata), or for those with insufficient hair at the donor site.
-The surgery is also not recommended for anyone under the age of 25, since it is difficult to assess the long-term stability of donor hair and the extent of future hair loss.
+The procedure is not recommended for anyone experiencing diffuse hair loss (chronic telogen effluvium), spot baldness (alopecia areata), or for those with insufficient hair at the donor site.
+The surgery is also not generally recommended for anyone under the age of 25, since it is difficult to assess the long-term stability of donor hair and the extent of future hair loss.

 There are two treatment methods used by hair transplant surgeons today, Follicular Unit Extraction (FUE) and Follicular Unit Transplantation (FUT).